Ahnfelt/parsercombinator/README.md

 Parser<String> parseToken = regex("\\s*([a-z0-9]+)\\s*").map(m -> m.group(1));
 Parser<String> keyword(String name) { return parseToken.filter(t -> t.equals(name)); }

-Parser<<Pair<Pair<String, String>, Optional<String>>> parseIf =
+// The nested pairs can get hairy - use .map(match(...) -> ...) to get rid of them before you have to write types like this Parser<<Pair<Pair<String, String>, Optional<String>>> parseIf =
     skip(keyword("if")).then(parseToken).
     skip(keyword("then")).then(parseToken).